amado-saladino/katalon.first.run/README.md

 - GUI web-based applications (https://katalon-demo-cura.herokuapp.com/)
 - For API test (json-server) is used here as an REST Api server

+## SCreenshots folder

+After you download the project folder, do not forget to create a **Screenshots** folder inside the project fodler

 Open command line and run this command:
 ```sh
 json-server users.json